puppetlabs/puppet-specifications/file_paths.md

                 pxp-access.log                # not enabled by default
             spool *                           # directory containing results of pxp-agent modules run *
+        tasks-cache *                         # directory containing a cache of files for all downloaded tasks

     C:\Program Files\Puppet Labs\Puppet
         VERSION                               # puppet-agent package version